 The CGNC Committee annually reviews the Board's policy on tenure and retirement to ensure that the policy, along with Board composition reviews and the succession planning process, are providing for Board renewal that meets the ongoing and developing needs of the Corporation.
-As discussed under the heading "Board and Committee Assessments" above, four out of six directors of the Corporation were appointed in 2022.
+As of the date of this information circular, the average director term is three years.